 She completed her doctorate in Comparative Literature at the University of California at Berkeley, and taught at Berkeley and at Harvard University before joining AU.
 She has published articles on robots and cyborgs, race and melodrama in action and disaster films, body transformation and technology in early film, the political role of the pin-up in World War II, and the representation of the archive in postmodern fiction.
 She has also co-edited a collection of essays on the work of Pedro Almodovar with Brad Epps (University of Minnesota Press, 2009).

-Professor Kakoudaki's new book, titled Anatomy of a Robot: Literature, Cinema, and the Cultural Work of Artificial People, is forthcoming from Rutgers University Press in 2014.
+Professor Kakoudaki's new book, titled Anatomy of a Robot: Literature, Cinema, and the Cultural Work of Artificial People, was published by Rutgers University Press in 2014.
 She received a fellowship from the National Endowment for this project, which traces the history and cultural function of constructed people and animated objects in literature and film.

 DegreesPhD, Comparative Literature, University of California at Berkeley